hds-sandbox/bulk_RNAseq_course/develop/06_exploratory_analysis.md

 You can check the `?prcomp()` for more information.
 The most important variables are: - sdev: standard deviation explained by each PC. - rotation: contribution of each gene to each PC. - x: PC values for each sample (we use this values for our plots).

-We can create a new object that contains all our metadata information and the PC values
+We can create a new object that contains all our metadata information and the PC values.

 ``` r
 df <- cbind(meta, pca$x) # Create data frame with metadata and PC3 and PC4 values for input to ggplot